simonw/til/sqlite/build-specific-sqlite-pysqlite-macos.md

 ## Turn that into a wheel

-Running the following produces a wheel for the current platform that bundles the `.so`file:
+Running the following produces a wheel for the current platform that bundles the compiled `.so` file:

     python3 setup.py bdist_wheel